kogzee/ubuntu-node-developer-1/README.md

 sudo puppet module install -i ~/provisioning/node-developer/environments/development/modules puppetlabs/ruby

+These can be installed to any location, but they may need to be copied to the modules folder in this repo's directory

 Then open up a terminal and navigate to the folder with this repo and type:

 ```